-This course develops abilities in using analytic frameworks in the formulation and assessment of public policies.
+This course develops abilities in using analytic frameworks in the formulation and assessment of public policy.
 It considers a variety of analytic techniques, particularly those directed toward uncertainty and interactive decision problems.
-It emphasizes the application of techniques to policy analysis, not formal derivations.
-Students encounter case studies, methodological readings, modeling of current events, the computer, a final exam, and challenging problem sets.
+Its emphasis is on the application of techniques to policy analysis, not on formal derivations.
+Students are encouraged to work with others on the challenging problem sets.
+The course employs mini-case studies, methodological readings, the computer, the Internet, and a final exam.
+Students are pushed to be creative in confronting policy issues.

 Suggested prerequisites: An understanding of intermediate-level microeconomic theory and the basics of decision analysis; API-101, API-102, or equivalent, are sufficient.
 Open to MPP1 students only if they have exempted from API-101.
 Also offered by the Economics Department as Ec 1415.